georgeerol/RoboticPerception/README.md

 ### Color Histograms
 One way to convert color information into features that we can use for classification is by building up our color value into a histogram.
-To construct a histogram we simply need to divide up the rage of our data values from 0-255, in this case into discrete bins.Then count up how many of the values fall into each bin.
+To construct a histogram, we simply need to divide up the rage of our data values from 0-255, in this case into discrete bins.Then count up how many of the values fall into each bin.
 When we compare the colored histogram of a known object image with regions of a test image, locations with similar color distributions will reveal a close match.

-With this method we have removed any dependence on spatial structure,that is, we ar no longer sensitive to a perfect arrangement of points.Therefore, objects that appears in slightly different poses and orientations will still be matched.
+With this method we have removed any dependence on spatial structure, that is, we are no longer sensitive to a perfect arrangement of points.Therefore, objects that appear in slightly different poses and orientations will still be matched.

 Variations in image size can also be accommodated by normalizing the histograms.However, note that we are now solely relying on the distribution of color values which might match some unwanted regions resulting in false positives.

 ### Surface Normals
-As one can see color can be used for object recognition but another powerful way to find what we are looking for in our data is by searching for particular shapes vector images.
+As one can see color can be used for object recognition, but another powerful way to find what we are looking for in our data is by searching for particular shapes vector images.
 We can search for a given template shape or simply take the gradient of the image and explore the distribution of lights and edges that emerge.
 Since we are working with 3D point clouds, we have an extra dimension of shape information to investigate.
-In our point cloud we have partial information on the 3D shapes of the object which is to say we have the view of the object surface from just one perspective.
+In our point cloud, we have partial information on the 3D shapes of the object which is to say we have the view of the object surface from just one perspective.
 What we would like to do is to compare the distribution of points with a ground truth or reference distribution in order to decide whether or not we have found what we are looking for.
 To do this, we need a metric that captures shape and one such metric is the **distribution of surface normals.**

  The normal of a surface is just a unit vector that is perpendicular to that surface.
-The normals at different points, along the changing surface, will point in different direction and the distribution of surface normals taken a a whole can be used to describe the shape of the objects.
+The normals at different points, along with the changing surface, will point in different direction and the distribution of surface normals taken a whole can be used to describe the shape of the objects.
  ![RGB filling a color grid.JPG](./pr2_robot/misc/SurfaceNormal.JPG) We can create this distribution the same with color by building up the individual surface normals into a histogram.

 ### Object Recognition Code
 Below is the  Object Recognition snippet Code.
 The entire sourcecode is located in the `project_template.py`  which is located in the [script folder](/pr2_robot/scripts/) folder.